So, I think that’s a great question. You know, there are really two main things you need to consider.

-And then we’re walking throughout the house, taking pictures, and sending a report back to the owner just to say, you know, “Hey, here’s how the tenant is taken care of your house.”
+And then we’re walking throughout the house, taking pictures, and sending a report back to the owner just to say, you know, “Hey, here’s how the resident is taken care of your house.”

-But I will say, like being very honest and transparent, tenants don’t necessarily like quarterly inspections.
+But I will say, like being very honest and transparent, residents don’t necessarily like quarterly inspections.

 They want their privacy, they don’t want, you know, the rental…the property management company coming inside the house and taking pictures and things like that.

 So, let’s talk about…so what I wanna do is just kind of help you consider when do…you know, when would you go in a house, what’s the appropriate number of times to get inside of a house?